Cost of Hiring an Employee: 15 Areas To Consider

 2. Posting & Marketing the Job

-Posting the job ad to different job boards will also take time.
+Posting the job ad to different job boards will take time.
 If you’re using general job boards like Indeed or ZipRecruiter, they make posting a job fairly simple—you can use their free job ad templates—so you won’t need more than a few minutes.
 But if you have a specialized position you’re hiring for, you may need to find a specific job board and take more time to sign up for a new account.

 Even if you use a free job board to post your new position, you may need to spend some money to sponsor the job and attract more candidates.
 Doing this will put your job post at the top of search results, increasing your potential applicant pool.